Seteco/Somorrostro/External-Plugins.md

 There are 7 lines netdata parses. lines starting with:

-- `CHART` - create a chart
+- `CHART` - create or update a chart
-- `DIMENSION` - add a dimension to the chart just created
+- `DIMENSION` - add or update a dimension to the chart just created
 - `BEGIN` - initialize data collection for a chart
 - `SET` - set the value of a dimension for the initialized chart
 - `END` - complete data collection for the initialized chart